SHOVANPARVEZ/Power-Standing-Frame-An-open-design-of-a-power-standing-frame-for-people-with-paralysis/README.md

 - Footrest: This special footrest is used to support the user's feet while sitting and standing.
 During the transition from a sitting to a standing position, the footrest height changes to allow safe standing.

 ### DISCLAIMER:
 <P align="justify"> The design is offered as it is.
-Although it has been regorously tested by a number of paraplegic wheelchair users, we do not provide any warranty in any aspect.</P>
+Although it has been simulated the prototype has not yet being tested tested with the wheelchair users and we do not provide any warranty in any aspect.</P>

 ### WARNING:
 - The device is intended stricktly for research and education purposes.
-- The wheelchair is not certified for use without receving prior approval from a local safety board or review committee.
+- The stander is not certified for use without receving prior approval from a local safety board or review committee.

 ### DEVOLOPED BY:
  Shovan Parvez <br/>